oroinc/documentation/user_guide/zendesk.rst

 Integration with Zendesk
 ========================

-OroCRM supports out of the box integration with Zendesk.
-The integration enables loading the data from your Zendesk account and processing it in the OroCRM.
+OroCRM supports out of the box integration with Zendesk, allowing you to load data from your Zendesk account and process it in OroCRM.
 This article describes how to define and edit the integration and synchronization settings.

 .. hint::